 What to do in Tropea

-The characteristic position on a high terrace above the sea gave Tropea an important role both in Roman times (proved by the ancient granite quarry just 2 km from Tropea in the village of Parghelia) and in Byzantine times.
-There are many remains from the Byzantine period, such as the church on the island or the town walls (known as "Bellisario’s walls").
-After a long siege, the Normans took the town from the Byzantines and under their dominion the town prospered.
-Tropea continued to prosper under the Aragonese dominion.
-In 2016, on 4th February, the UNESCO Club Tropea Coast of the Gods was founded.
+Few cities in Italy can vaunt the story of Tropea.
+Today a visit to Tropea means being suspended in time, held between ancient history and modern life.
+Legend tells that the founder of the city was Hercules when, on his return from the Columns of Hercules (Spain), he stooped off on the coast of South Italy.
 The town lies on a high sandstone cliff promontory overlooking the Tyrrhenian Sea on the west coast of Calabria in the province of Vibo Valentia.
 The historical town centre is of considerable interest to visitors.
 There are many mansions which once belonged to noble families dating back to the 18th and 19th centuries.
 Some of these cling to the cliff face directly above the beaches.
 The "portals" of the mansions are interesting with their family emblazons.
 Some of the houses have enormous cisterns which were excavated in the rock where grain from nearby Monte Poro was stored before being loaded onto ships anchored below through terracotta pipes.
 The symbol of the town is the Sanctuary Church of Saint Mary of the Island which is built on a large stack in front of the little town.

 The cathedral, built in 1100 in Romanesque style and dedicated to Our Holy Lady Mary of Romania is of great interest.
 The painting of Our Lady of Romania, patron and protector of the town, can be found here.
 Of further interest is the Convent of Pity, built in 1639.
 Next to the cathedral is the Diocesan Museum, in the one-time bishopric, with displays of historical gold and silver wares, paintings, frescoes, statues, furnishings and artefacts from churches in the town as well as a display of findings from prehistoric times from a number of archaeological digs.

-The secrets of "La cucina calabrese"
+The secrets of "Calabrese cuisine"

 Friday afternoon with a minimum number of 4 participants (other days on request).
 You will prepare and taste different classic regional and genuine dishes: a variety of starters as well as different main courses and side dishes.

 Wednesday afternoon with a minimum number of 4 participants (other days on request).
 Learn how to prepare your own homemade Pasta.
 You will prepare and taste two different types of pasta (Fileja and Cavatelli) with two different kind of sauces.
 If you want to cook authentic Italian food at home, this is the number-one skill to learn.